scales Laws & Regulations See also:

 General Legal Resources

 Consumers' Guide to Legal Help on the Internet - 'This web page will help you find legal help from a lawyer or other source if you need to resolve a legal matter.'
-(American Bar Association)
+(American Bar Association; site includes advertisements)

 Dictionary of Legal Terms - A searchable dictionary and encyclopedia of legal words and phrases, with links to additional and related information for each topic.
-(Cornell University)
+(Cornell University; site includes advertisements)

 Guide to Law Online - A comprehensive directory of law sites covering international, multinational, U.S. federal, and U.S. state & territorial laws (Law Library of Congress).
 See also Internet Law Guide (Rutgers University).